 Each show with Hilby is best described as one without boundaries!
 While being an expert in juggling all sorts of objects and subjects as well as countless circus and variety skills, he really gets his audience involved and creates magical and hilarious moments through their participation.
 Watch out for catapults, marshmallows, lots of velcro and the bowling-ball of terror.
 Hilby has training in modern dance and mime and his body is as expressive as the spoken words he speaks.
 Poetry in motion, a fusion of an epileptic fit, and...
 Yes all that and more... the long and short of it is that you will love this Skinny German Juggle Boy!

-Limited Engagement • Shows start on Tuesday, August 29
+Limited engagement • Shows start on Tuesday, August 26

 Hollywood Racing Pigs

-Porky performers stage a hilarious race.
-Shows daily at 12:00, 3:00 pm & 6:00 pm in the Family Fun Zone behind the Expo Center near the Youth Building.
+Speaking of entertainers who like to “ham it up,” how can fairgoers not squeal with delight when they watch the Hollywood Racing Pigs face off in races three times a day?
+Porky performers stage a hilarious race daily at 12:15 p.m., 3:00 p.m. & 5:45 p.m. in the Family Fun Zone behind the Expo Center near the Youth Building.

 Experience the sights and smells of the spectacular arrangements of colorful plants and flowers.
 Visit the Taste NY Market where you can sample, purchase and learn about New York made products.
 Get up close and personal with a working bee colony, butterflies, and taste New York’s finest beverages.
 Check out the Great Potato Booth to score a large white or sweet potato – with all of the fixings - for just $1.00.